 Nahanni National Park is located in the Northwest Territories, and very close to the Yukon border.
 The main access point is Fort Simpson, at least for flight-seeing tours.
 Fort Simpson is approximately 630 kilometres from Yellowknife and 480 kilometres from Fort Nelson, BC.
 It is mostly a dirt road getting there, with very little services, so make sure you fill up your tank.
 Once in Fort Simpson, you’ll find gas stations, hotels, guesthouses, and restaurants.
 If you’re hiking or canoeing, you might have a different access point, so consult with companies who operate such tours.

 Things To Do In The Northwest Territories Canada

 In terms of Northwest Territories tourism, Nahanni is one of the most spectacular places you can visit.
+In fact, I’d say it’s one of the most spectacular things to do in Canada!
 However, there’s a lot of other things to do in the Northwest Territories, as well as many things to do in Yellowknife, the Northwest Territory capital.
 Yellowknife attractions include northern lights viewing, fishing, camping, hunting, and flight-seeing tours.
 Click here to learn more about some of the best things to do in the Northwest Territories.